Dynamical Similarity in Multisymplectic Field Theory: Example I: N Real Scalar Fields

-We have written the Herglotz Lagrangian in a way which makes manifest the elegant physical interpretation of our reduction procedure.
-We began with a conservative theory of $N$ massive, non-interacting scalar fields; this system possessed a scaling symmetry, in which the superfluous degree of freedom could be considered to be a global radial scale.
-Upon eliminating this variable, we obtain a theory of $(N-1)$ massless scalar fields subject to a constant potential, whose strength is fixed by the original mass, together with a friction-like term which arises due to the inaccessibility of the radial scale.
-Moreover, from the form of the Lagrangian, it is apparent that the massless scalar dynamics appear completely decoupled from the friction-like piece.\\

-One may be inclined to object that the two components \textit{are} in fact coupled, due to the presence of the factor of $\textrm{Sym}_2^{d-1,1}(M)$.
-However, this \textit{not} the case, as the background is parametric, and so $\textrm{Sym}_2^{d-1,1}(M)$ simply describes the space of all possible choices of metric, and is in no way dynamical.
-In light of this, we may write the Herglotz Lagrangian (\ref{Eq:NScalarFieldHerglotzLagrangian}) as the sum of two independent pieces: $L^H=L^H_{N-1}+L^H_{\textrm{fric}}$, in which $L^H_{N-1}$ is the Lagrangian of the $(N-1)$ massless scalar fields on $J^1\widetilde{E}\times_M \textrm{Sym}^{d-1,1}_2(M)$, and $L^H_{\textrm{fric}}$ refers to the frictional component, parameterised by the action density.\\
+From a conservative theory of $N$ massive, non-interacting scalar fields, a change of coordinates allowed us to identify a superfluous radial scaling variable.
+Upon eliminating this variable, we obtain a theory of $(N-1)$ massless scalar fields subject to a constant potential, whose strength is fixed by the original mass.
+Further, as a consequence of the change of variables, the massless scalar fields acquire a non-trivial internal metric.
+Finally, the reduced theory possesses no notion of global scale, and this is compensated by an action-dependent term, which is frictional in nature.
+From the form of the Lagrangian, it is apparent that the massless scalar dynamics appear completely decoupled from the friction-like piece, allowing us to express (\ref{Eq:NScalarFieldHerglotzLagrangian}) as the sum $L^H=L^H_{N-1}+L^H_{\textrm{fric}}$, in which $L^H_{N-1}$ is the Lagrangian of the $(N-1)$ massless scalar fields on $J^1\widetilde{E}\times_M \textrm{Sym}^{d-1,1}_2(M)$, and $L^H_{\textrm{fric}}$ refers to the frictional component, parameterised by the action density.\\

-This separation into a Lagrangian on a lower-dimensional jet bundle and an action-dependent piece is highly attractive from the perspective of quantisation.
-Unfortunately, it is far from clear how such a process should proceed, and, as we shall see in the second example, the decoupling of the frictional component from the reduced space dynamics does not survive within an interacting field theory.\\

-Let us now examine the corresponding contact Hamiltonian; the most straightforward way to obtain $H^c$ would be to perform a Legendre transform on (\ref{Eq:NScalarFieldHerglotzLagrangian}); however, for didactical purposes, we shall compute the full Hamiltonian from (\ref{Eq:NScalarRhoLagrangian}), and carry out the reduction procedure using the methods of section (\ref{Subsec:ContactReductionHamiltonian}).\\
+Let us now examine the corresponding contact Hamiltonian; the most expedient way to obtain $H^c$ would be to perform a Legendre transform on (\ref{Eq:NScalarFieldHerglotzLagrangian}); however, for didactical purposes, we shall compute the full Hamiltonian from (\ref{Eq:NScalarRhoLagrangian}), and carry out the reduction using the methods of section (\ref{Sec:ContactReductionHamiltonian}).
+The field momenta $p^{\mu}_{\rho}$ and $p^{\mu}_i$ corresponding to $\rho$ and $X^i$ respectively are